benjaminion/upgrading-ethereum-book/src/book.md

 <div class="summary">

  -

 </div>

 #### Introduction

 An element of randomness is an important part of permissionless blockchain protocols, both for security and for fairness.
-If the protocol were fully predictable attackers would know ahead of time which validators would be active in different roles, which gives them a significant foothold in attacking the protocol.
-For example, by selectively mounting denial of service attacks against future proposers, or by bribing members of a particular committee, or by registering especially advantagous validator numbers for themselves to allow them to take over a future committee, or to censor transactions.
+If the protocol were fully predictable attackers could know ahead of time which validators will be active in different roles, which gives them a significant foothold in attacking the protocol.
+For example, by selectively mounting denial of service attacks against future proposers, or by bribing members of a particular committee, or by registering especially advantagous validator numbers for themselves to allow them to take over a future committee, or simply to censor transactions.[^fn-initial-shuffling]

+[^fn-initial-shuffling]: For a cute illustration of the perils of insufficient unpredictability, see [Issue 1446](https://github.com/ethereum/consensus-specs/issues/1446) on the specs repo: Manipulating deposit contract to gain an early majority.
+Hat-tip to [Paul Hauner](https://twitter.com/paulhauner/status/1509677010448121856).

 To quote from a [paper](https://arxiv.org/abs/1809.06528) by Brown-Cohen et al,[^fn-unpredictability-paper]